-Reason: In accordance with UDP Policies CC2, CC3 and CC4, to protect the vitality and viability of the city centre retail core and to ensure that the development does not undermine the aspirations of the Local Planning Authority for the future comprehensive redevelopment and enhancement of the retail core at St David's/Quadrant.
+Reason: In accordance with UDP Policies CC2 and CC3, to ensure an appropriate mix of food and non-food units at the development and to ensure that the scale of development does not undermine the aspirations of the Local Planning Authority for the future comprehensive redevelopment and enhancement of the retail core at St David's/Quadrant. - The units hereby permitted at Parc Tawe Phase 1 (as defined on submitted Site Plan 9485 P-024 Rev X) must not be sub-divided below 700 sq m (gross external area) or further amalgamated above 3,500 sq m (gross external area).